beckyG420/Palindrome/README.md

 # Palindrome
-Using C++ we had to create a programme to see if a senence was a palindrome, this was a fun task!
+Using C++ we had to create a program to see if a sentence was a palindrome, this was a fun task!